-These courses are designed to cover the six areas of the language arts program: Reading, Writing, Speaking, Listening, Viewing and Representing.
-Materials and coursework are adapted for ESL students to enable them to meet the learning outcomes of the regular English Language Arts program.
+Materials and coursework are adapted for ELL students to enable them to meet the learning outcomes of the provincial curriculum-based English Language Arts program.
 Literature will include short stories, novels, poetry, plays, and non-fiction.
-Enrollment in transitional classes follows the assessment of the student’s abilities in English.
+Enrolment in transitional classes is based on the assessment of the student’s abilities in English.

 (MEN– 8ELD, MEN–09ELD)

-These courses are designed for ESL support in the acquisition of language.
-Students will concentrate on learning strategies and skills to further develop cognitive and academic literacy.
-The focus of this course is on building working vocabulary, improving grammar, developing paragraph structure, and improving speaking and listening skills in order to collaborate with others.
+These courses are designed to support with the acquisition of academic language.
+Students will concentrate on learning strategies and skills to further develop academic literacy.
+The focus of these courses is on building vocabulary, improving grammar, developing paragraph structure, and improving speaking and listening skills in order to collaborate with others.

 (XSPBK0BESL ~ 0 CREDITS)

-Enrollment in this class follows the assessment of the student’s abilities in English.
-This course is designed for ELLs who are beginning and developing language acquisition and who are not yet ready to meet the learning outcomes of regular English 10.
-The program of studies will parallel the six areas of language arts: Reading, Writing, Speaking, Listening, Viewing and Representing.
-Materials and coursework are adapted to meet the needs of the ESL student.
+Enrollment in this class is based on the assessment of the student’s abilities in English.
+This course is designed for students who are developing language acquisition and who are not yet ready to meet the learning outcomes of English 10.
+Materials and coursework are adapted to meet the needs of the ELL student.
 Literature will include short stories, novels, poetry, plays, and non-fiction.

-ACADEMIC AND CULTURAL LITERACY 10 (ELL Level 1-2)
+LANGUAGE AND CULTURAL LITERACY 10 (ELL Level 1,2 and 3)

 (YLE–0AACL ~ 4 CREDITS)

-ACADEMIC AND CULTURAL LITERACY 11 (ELL Level 1-2)
+LANGUAGE AND CULTURAL LITERACY 11 (ELL Level 1,2 and 3)

 (YLE-1AACL ~ 4 CREDITS)

-ACADEMIC AND CULTURAL LITERACY 12 (ELL Level 1-2)
+LANGUAGE AND CULTURAL LITERACY 12 (ELL Level 1,2 and 3)

 (YLE–2AACL ~ 4 CREDITS)